 The science is still in its early stages and findings are preliminary.
 We worry that it has provoked a certain amount of irrational exuberance in the media, which has also ignited a fair share of backlash, but here’s what we can safely say: the studies strongly suggest that a few minutes of daily meditation can deliver a long list of tantalizing health benefits.

 These long-term health benefits can get you motivated to learn how to meditate, but it takes a more immediate benefit to keep you going.
 So, let’s talk about perhaps the most powerful benefits of meditation: the oft-used but ill-defined word ‘mindfulness’.

 Finding Time for Meditation

-We’ve covered basic meditation instructions, but it’s wise to acknowledge the big challenge for most of us: How can we find the time?
-People tell us all the time: I get it, I know meditation is good for you, but I just can’t get find the time to do it.
+We’ve covered basic mindfulness meditation techniques, but it’s wise to acknowledge the big challenge for most of us: How can we find the time?
+People tell us all the time: I get it, I know meditation is good for you, but I just can’t find the time to do it.
 Even some of the most successful people we know tell us this.

 It’s like the gym.
-We all know the benefits of working out, but it takes some serious dedication to actually build exercise into our lives.
+We all know the benefits of working out, but it takes some serious dedication to actually build exercise (or mindfulness meditation practices) into our lives.